 - 3.4.1.
 Properties determined by stalks.
 In this section, we will see that lots of facts about sheaves can be checked "at the level of stalks".
 This isn't true for presheaves, and reflects the local nature of sheaves.
 We will see that sections and morphisms are determined "by their stalks", and the property of a morphism being an isomorphism may be checked at stalks.
 (The last one is the trickiest.) - 3.4.A.
 IMPORTANT EXERCISE (sections are determined by germs).
 Prove that a section of a sheaf of sets is determined by its germs, i.e. the natural map is injective.
 Hint 1: you won't use the gluability axiom, so this is true for separated presheaves.
 Hint 2: it is false for presheaves in general, see Exercise 3.4.F, so you will use the identity axiom.
-(Your proof will also apply to sheaves of groups, rings, etc.)
+(Your proof will also apply to sheaves of groups, rings, etc. - informally speaking, to categories of "sets with additional structure".
+The same is true of many exercises in this section.)